 Congressman Mike Johnson is a Republican member of Congress proudly serving Louisiana’s Fourth District.
 He represents the nearly 760,000 residents of 15 parishes in the northwest and western regions of the state.
 Mike was elected to the U.S. House of Representatives on December 10, 2016, by the largest margin of victory in his region in more than 50 years.
-With nearly 20 years of experience in Constitutional law, he has been appointed to the powerful House Judiciary Committee and named Ranking Member for one of its subcommittees – the Subcommittee on the Constitution, Civil Rights and Civil Liberties.
+For two decades of experience in Constitutional law, he has been appointed to the powerful House Judiciary Committee and named Ranking Member for one of its subcommittees – the Subcommittee on the Constitution, Civil Rights and Civil Liberties.
 He also serves on the House Natural Resources Committee overseeing American energy production, mineral issues, fisheries and several other key contributors to Louisiana’s economy.
 Mike was appointed to the Natural Resources Subcommittees on Oversight and Investigations and Water, Power and Oceans.

 For the 116th Congress, Mike was elected by his colleagues to serve as chairman of the Republican Study Committee (RSC), the largest caucus of conservatives in the Congress.
 Since its founding in 1973, the RSC has served as the voice and "intellectual arsenal" of conservatism in the U.S. House of Representatives and as a leading influence in shaping the legislative agenda.
 Each RSC chairman is elected to serve a single, two-year term.
 Previous chairmen include Vice President Mike Pence and Republican Whip Steve Scalise.